tootles564/ubongo3D/README.md

 Also, adjusting `PUZZLE_HEIGHT` it's possible to find piece combinations for puzzles of greater height.
 Again, it might take quite some time.

-### Known issues

-For certain puzzle and piece combinations (possibly in certain cases when there is not solution?) `solve_puzzle` exits with index error.
-Not sure if I care too much about it at this point.

 ## Disclaimer

 This script is a weekend project for personal use only.